wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `display`: `true` or `false`.
 - `setStirRounding(stirRounding)`: set the stir rounding mode of the plotter.
 This mode rounds most numbers to 3 digits after the decimal point, same as manual instructions on the online plotter.
   - `stirRounding`: `true` or `false`.
+  - some operations that potentially require high precision is not rounded.
+For example stirring to certain target effect.
 - `logError()`: log the current error.
 - `logSalt()`: log the current moon salt and sun salt used, since plotter scripting do not calculate it automatically.
   - All functions related to salt usage have grains as return value.
 This can be used to manually calculate the salt usage.